davidhay25/nzig/pages/_includes/intro.md

 This document is a working specification that is expected to be implemented and tested by FHIR<sup>&reg;&copy;</sup> system producers to enable feedback to improve the content of this guide.

+The initial driver for this guide is the Ministry Of Health work to add FHIR interfaces to existing registries:
+* The NHI (National Health Index) which is a Patient registry
+* The HPI (Health Provider Index) which is a Provider registry

+It is expected that the profiles in this guide will become the core New Zealand profiles once their use is opened up to a wider audience.

 ## Scope

 This document presents New Zealand use concepts defined via FHIR processable artefacts; these are collaborative outputs with agreed approaches to varied kinds of healthcare related information based on the core FHIR STU3 specification.
-* [Profiles](profiles.html) - are useful constraints of core FHIR resources and datatype for Australian use
+* [Profiles](profiles.html) - are useful constraints of core FHIR resources and datatype for New Zealand use
-* [Extensions](extensions.html) - are FHIR extensions that are added for local use, covering needed Australian concepts
+* [Extensions](extensions.html) - are FHIR extensions that are added for local use, covering needed New Zealand concepts
-* [Terminologies](terminology.html) - are defined or referenced code systems and value sets for Australia context
+* [Terminologies](terminology.html) - are defined or referenced code systems and value sets for New Zealand context